 Meets the Humane Farm Animal Care program standards, which includes nutritious diet without antibiotics or hormones and an environment with shelter, resting areas, and sufficient space to engage in natural behaviors.explore more

-UEP Certified eggs are produced by hens raised on farms dedicated to responsible, science-based methods to ensure optimal hen care for both cage and cage-free housing.
+UEP Certified eggs are produced by hens raised on farms dedicated to responsible, science-based methods to ensure optimal hen care.
 In order to use this logo, producers must implement the UEP Certified standards on all farms, which is verified by third-party audits.

 USDA Certified Organic